lnqs/textual-image/README.md

 If another image was set before, the Widget updates to display the new data.

 The `Image` constructor accepts a `load_async` parameter.
-If set to `True`, the first render of the image (and subsequent after a resize) will not actually render the image, but start processing the image data and sending it to the terminal asynchronously.
-The Widget will update itself after this is done to show the image.
+If set to `True`, the first render of the image (and subsequent ones after a resize) will not actually render the image, but start processing the image data asynchronously.
+The Widget will update itself when this is done to show the image.
 A loading indicator is shown during processing.
-This helps keep the app responsive if large images are passed to this class.
+This helps to keep the app responsive if large images are passed to this class.
 But it does come with the overhead of double the update cycles and running asynchronous tasks.

+This again uses the best available rendering option.
+To override this behavior, specify `image_renderable_type` in the widget's constructor as one of  `textual_kitty.renderable.tgp.Image`, `textual_kitty.renderable.fallback.colored.Image`, or `textual_kitty.renderable.fallback.grayscale.Image`.

+Please note determining the best available rendering option queries the terminal.
+This means data is sent to and read from it.
+As Textual starts threads to handle input and output, this query doesn't work anymore once the Textual app is started.
+In practice, this means `textual_kitty.renderable` needs to be imported _before_ Textual runs (which should be the case in most use cases anyway).

 ## Contribution